Support our work ❤️

 Dates: Friday 5th to Sunday 7th June 2026

-How to Arrive: ALBERT DONE THIS.
-Use the London Gallery Weekend map to find a gallery you want to visit, then use Google Maps to find the best route.
-LINK TO MAP https://londongalleryweekend.art/map/
+How to Arrive: Use the London Gallery Weekend map to find a gallery you want to visit, then use Google Maps to find the best route.

-Why go: A free, citywide arts weekend — perfect for discovering new galleries + neighbourhoods.
+Why go: It is a free, citywide arts weekend where you can find new galleries to visit.

 Quick Tips Before You Go: